KIKOF5/KIKOF5/README.md

 - 👋 Hi, I’m @KIKOF5
 - 👀 I’m developer fivem
-- 🌱 Developer from fivem bases ESX AND VRP
+- 🌱 Developer of ESX/VRP bases of Fivem
-- 📫 How to reach me in discord @ dev_kikof5
+- 📫You can contact me through discord @dev_kikof5

 <!---
 KIKOF5/KIKOF5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.